Blog post contains affiliate links

 11. Protect yourself and the environment

 Make sure to pack sunscreen that not only has a high SPF but is safe for the coral reef.
 A lot of the sunscreen products have chemicals that are damaging to the environment.
-It’s highly recommended to wear sunscreen such as honest mineral sunscreen that does not contain these harsh chemical products.
+It’s highly recommended to wear sunscreen such as All Natural SPF Sunscreen that does not contain these harsh chemical products.
+It’s biodegradable so it will protect the coral reef.

 12. Be prepared to spend big bucks